Carl Linnaeus: Västergötland

 In the summer of 1746, Linnaeus was once again commissioned by the Government to carry out an expedition, this time to the Swedish province of Västergötland.
 He set out from Uppsala on 12 June and returned on 11 August.
 On the expedition his primary companion was Erik Gustaf Lidbeck, a student who had accompanied him on his previous journey.
 Linnaeus described his findings from the expedition in the book Wästgöta-Resa, published the next year.
 After he returned from the journey, the Government decided Linnaeus should take on another expedition to the southernmost province Scania.
 This journey was postponed, as Linnaeus felt too busy.

 In 1747, Linnaeus was given the title archiater, or chief physician, by the Swedish king Adolf Frederick—a mark of great respect.
 The same year he was elected member of the Academy of Sciences in Berlin.

 Scania

-In the spring of 1749, Linnaeus could finally journey to Scania, again commissioned by the government.
+In the spring of 1749, Linnaeus could finally journey to Scania (Skåne), again commissioned by the government.
 With him he brought his student Olof Söderberg.
 On the way to Scania, he made his last visit to his brothers and sisters in Stenbrohult since his father had died the previous year.
-The expedition was similar to the previous journeys in most aspects, but this time he was also ordered to find the best place to grow walnut and Swedish whitebeam trees; these trees were used by the military to make rifles.
-While there, they also visited the Ramlösa mineral spa, where he remarked on the quality of its ferruginous water.
-The journey was successful, and Linnaeus's observations were published the next year in Skånska Resa.
+The expedition was similar to the previous journeys in most aspects, but this time he was also ordered to find the best place to grow walnut and Swedish whitebeam trees; these trees were used by the army to make rifles.
+While there, they visited the Ramlösa mineral spa, where he remarked on the quality of its ferruginous water.
+The journey was successful, and Linnaeus's observations were published the next year in Skånska Resa ("Scanian Journey").
+The book comprises 561 pages and is a diary with detailed descriptions of everything he discovered in Scania.
+He praises the people of Scania for their hospitality, which "in no land, though everywhere I have been received well, can be compared."